You are here:

 Copyright: Public domain

-- How does Dr. Johnson mock Mrs. Cisco?
-How does his language perpetuate harm?
+- How did Dr. Johnson mock Mrs. Cisco?
+How did his language perpetuate harm?
 Do you see racism, misogyny, and/or ableism here?
 How?

-- At this time women do not yet have the franchise—that is, they are not yet able to vote.
-How does this fact matter to how you think about Mrs. Cisco’s struggle for educational justice?
+- At this time women do not yet have the franchise - that is, they are not yet able to vote.
+How does this fact combined with what we know about Mrs. Cisco’s struggle for educational justice and this scene illuminate how various forms of discrimination work together?